 Section 382 of the Internal Revenue Code of 1986 ("Section 382"), as amended (the "Code") imposes an annual limit on the ability of a corporation that undergoes an "ownership change" to use its NOLs to reduce its tax liability.
 An "ownership change" is generally defined as any change in ownership of more than 50.0% of a corporation's "stock" by its "5-percent shareholders" (as defined in Section 382) over a rolling three-year period based upon each of those shareholder's lowest percentage of stock owned during such period.
-As a result of the Symbion acquisition in 2014, approximately \$179 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$4.9 million.
-As a result of the NovaMed acquisition in 2011, approximately \$17 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$4.9 million.
+As a result of the Symbion acquisition in 2014, approximately \$179 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$4.9 million, and, as a result of the NovaMed acquisition in 2011, approximately \$17 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$4.9 million.
+As a result of the acquisition of NSH, approximately \$20.5 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$4.9 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$4.9 million.
+As a result of the acquisition of NSH, approximately \$20.5 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$2.8 million.
 The Private Sale resulted in an ownership change as defined in Section 382.
-As a result, approximately \$485.9 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$1.4 million.
+As a result, approximately \$485.9 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$14.2 million.
 At this time, we do not believe this limitation, when combined with amounts allowable due to net unrecognized built in gains, will affect our ability to use any NOLs before they expire.
 However, no such assurances can be provided.
 If our ability to utilize our NOLs to offset taxable income generated in the future is subject to this limitation, it could have an adverse effect on our business, prospects, results of operations and financial condition.